TheElegantCoding/eslint-config-elegant-coding/README.md

 ## 🚀 Usage

-To use this plugin put in your eslint cofig file this lines of codes.
+To use this plugin put in your eslint config file this lines of codes.

 ```json
 {